Yes, but with caution.

 DIY diagnosis with OBD2 scanner

-One of the easiest ways to figure out why the ABS light came on is to use an OBD2 scanner, a small device that plugs into the car's diagnostic socket, usually located under the steering wheel or near the center console.
-Once connected, the tool communicates with the vehicle's ECU and allows you to read stored error codes, providing useful clues as to the source of the problem.
-In many cases, it also allows you to view a description of the fault and check whether it is a temporary glitch or a persistent defect.
+Once connected, the tool communicates with the vehicle's control unit and allows you to read stored error codes, providing useful information on the source of the problem.
+In many cases, it also allows you to view a description of the fault and verify whether it is a temporary anomaly or a persistent defect.

-Some scanner models, especially those most popular for home use, operate via smartphone applications and are easy to use even without advanced technical skills.
-After identifying the cause, you can clear the recorded errors and check whether the light goes out permanently or comes back on after a short time.
-If the signal does not reappear, it may have been a momentary problem; if not, you will need to take action on the faulty component or contact a professional for a more thorough diagnosis.
+Some scanner models, especially the more popular ones for home use, work via smartphone apps and are easy to use even without advanced technical skills.
+After identifying the cause, you can clear the recorded errors and check whether the light turns off permanently or comes back on after a short time.

 This device: